serverless/blog/posts/2019-02-26-shamrock-transacts-billions.md

 > Devs were able to focus on developing out what was needed.
 They could just code.

-*—Tim Bachta, CTO*
+_—Tim Bachta, CTO_

 Their serverless invoicing application currently has about 100 services total, and is able to be managed by a 10-person engineering team.

-While Shamrock began the migration using the Serverless Framework Open Source, they eventually switched to Serverless Framework Enterprise as they scaled for the way it helped them further streamline their serverless operations—the Enterprise version of the Framework provides additional tooling, dashboards, and 24/7 support.
+For their migration, they decided to leverage Serverless Framework Enterprise to help streamline their serverless operations and scale development through training, additional tooling, our dashboard, and enterprise support.

 #### Multi-cloud: AWS cloud + Google services